PROBA-3: Background

 PROBA-3 is a project managed by the European Space Agency.
-The industrial development of the S/C and the ground segment is led by SENER Aerospace, which coordinates the work of a core team with Airbus Defence and Space, QinetiQ Space, GMV, Celestia Antwerp BV and Spacebel.
+The industrial development of the S/C and the ground segment is led by SENER Aerospace, which coordinates the work of a core team with Airbus Defence and Space, QinetiQ Space, GMV, Celestia Antwerp BV, and Spacebel.

 The coronagraph payload is developed for ESA by a consortium led by Liège Space Center (CSL) in Belgium, made up of 15 companies and institutes from five ESA member states.

-DARA is provided by the PMOD institute in Switzerland.
+DARA was provided by the PMOD institute in Switzerland.

-Testing of the mission's vision-based sensor system was performed at ESA's ESTEC technical centre in the Netherlands in March 2021.
-The system will enable the two spacecraft to fly in a precise formation.
-The testing reportedly yielded promising results.
-The miniature satellites recently underwent final integration and were viewed in person by PROBA-3’s Science Working Team.
-Members of the team plan to test flight hardware during April's total solar eclipse over North America, gaining valuable experience for interpreting PROBA-3’s future results.